spyren/Mecrisp-Cube/README.md

 | PA5         | CN1.8  | D13       | COL4         |

 #### Wire the JTAG SWD (optional)
+Only needed if you want to debug the board.

 |*Description*|*Dongle*|*Function* | *JTAG 10pin* |
 |-------------|--------|-----------|--------------|
 | GND         | CN1.1  | GND       |  3, 5, 9     |